Ryan McMahon Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies and Ryan McMahon, who went 2-for-4 with a double last time out, take on Bryce Elder and the Atlanta Braves at Coors Field, Monday at 8:40 PM ET.
+The Colorado Rockies, including Ryan McMahon (hitting .270 in his past 10 games, with a double, two home runs, six walks and five RBI), take on starting pitcher Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with a double) against the Orioles.
+In his last game, he had two hits (going 2-for-2 with a home run and two RBI) against the Braves.

 Ryan McMahon Game Info & Props vs. the Braves